Current LUFA Students

 CG Shoopmann (BS ENV '20)

-CG (they/them) graduated from DePaul University in June 2020 with a BS in Environmental Science and a minor in Math.
+CG graduated from DePaul University in June 2020 with a BS in Environmental Science and a minor in Math.
 They worked on LUFA’s Climate Change project, where they created a survey that was sent to urban foresters in Canada.
 While at DePaul, CG also worked the front desk at the CSH Advising Office and was the president of Spectrum DePaul.
 Since graduating, CG has accepted a position with AmeriCorp and Saga Education, where they tutor 9th grade algebra.
 Currently, CG wants to work in environmental education or with urban wildlife.
 When not working, CG can be found playing the newest Animal Crossing, researching graduate school, and cooking.
 They can be found on LinkedIn.

 Nora Westman (BS ENV '20)